-Students studying to earn their Masters in Social Work explore theoretical and practical ways to solve complicated social problems.
+Students studying to pursue their Masters in Social Work explore theoretical and practical ways to solve complicated social problems.
 Admission requires the completion of a relevant undergraduate degree, such as psychology.
 Some courses you may take include human behavior, racism, social change, social work practice and social policy.
 In addition to this general coursework, you will also be required to complete a hands-on component like an internship or seminar.
 The entire purpose of the program is to help students better understand the issues in their local community and the tactics for solving them.

 Social workers take a certain caring personality.
 If you are interested in helping others and solving problems, but feel you do not have time to further your education, you can realize the possibilities by exploring the option of taking online classes.
 You can complete courses on your own time and at your own pace when you have the flexibility of independent study.